amitguptagwl/Java-Rule-Book/README.md

 ####Serialization
 1. Transient and static variables are skipped while serialization/deserialization.
 2. In alternate of Transient, a class can have *ObjectStreamField[] serialPersistentFields* of class members which can be serialized.
-3. While Serialization all default constructor of super classes are called.
+3. While serialization process all default constructor of super classes are called.
 But deserialization calls default constructor of all non-serialized class from top of inheritance tree till it meets any serialized class.
 In addition, deserialization 3. doesn’t call constructor of current class.
 4. At the time of deserialization, first empty constructor gets called then all deserialized values are assigned to relevant property.

 ####Threading